nmovshov/planetary-collision-scripts/MATERIALS.md

 Material selection table
 ==========================
-In all scripts provided in this package, the user can choose between the following equations of state, one per node list, by specifying a material string.
+In most scripts provided in this package, the user can choose between the following equations of state, one per node list, by specifying a material string.
+(Case does not matter.)

 | String        |  EOS used